 Can you terminate the special needs trust and send all of the money to that client?

-Below are the things that you should know when closing out or terminating a special needs trust.
+Below are some considerations to keep in mind when closing out or terminating a special needs trust.

 Medicaid’s Right to be Reimbursed

-One thing you need to be aware of when you terminate a first-party special needs trust is, if there is still money left in the trust, then at that point Medicaid has the right to come in and be reimbursed for whatever they have paid on behalf of your client.
+One thing you need to consider when you terminate a first-party special needs trust is, if there is still money left in the trust, then at that point Medicaid has the right to come in and be reimbursed for whatever they have paid on behalf of your client.

 This means that terminating a first-party special needs trust rarely makes sense in the traditional sense of “terminating” it, which is: